Are you looking for an English tutor?

 Price: The prices are on the higher end ($$ to $$$ per hour).

-Price: Monthly rates of $$ for an hour per month or two hours per month and $$$ for three hours per month.
-There is a first-time trial session of 30 minutes for a discounted price.
+Price: $$ to $$$.
+There’s a first-time trial session of 30 minutes for a discounted price.

 When you just have a question about a writing assignment, or need help checking over your writing, Tutor is a good website to turn to.
 Tutors are available all day, every day, to give guidance, tips and feedback on anything written.

 Come here for help with essays, homework and even understanding books.

 Price: 30 minutes of tutoring time for $$ per week.

 Chegg is not a place where you would find a long-term tutor.
 Instead, it’s where you would go if you have specific questions.